The Map Layout Editor

 Load your data into the workspace, analyzing, labeling, and creating any features or symbols you would like present as part of the map data.

 Define the extent and size of your map by setting up the paper size, data bounds, and/or scale in the Map Layout Editor Options dialog.
-You modify this later by editing the Map View Element
+You can modify this later by editing the Map View Element

 In the Map Layout Preview add the desired Map Layout Elements (scale bar, elevation legend, title, etc.) Once added, Map Layout Elements may be edited by selecting with the mouse and right-clicking, or by using the Map Layout Element Control Center.
 Map Elements are not limited to cartographic elements.
 For example, any charts, graphs, 3D views that you have saved as an image may be added as an Image Element.
 Elements can also be grouped.